-A deep inky blue is just a classic and we especially love it in a kitchen.
+A deep inky blue is one of our favorite kitchen paint ideas and it's become quite the classic look.
 Pair it with crisp whites and pops of yellow for contrast and to keep it looking fresh.
 We also think this would a lovely color in a bedroom as a feature wall behind a bed that's covered in clean white sheets and again either yellow or orange pillows.

 Deep, burgundy reds are perfect for fall and going into winter and there are so many ways you can bring it into your home without going overboard.
 Just check out this bedroom – the headboard, the cushions, even the trim of the throw and the lampshades all bring this bold color into the space.
 But because the rest of the room is kept light and bright it's not overwhelming.
 It also works so well combined with the deep blue too – this is definitely one of the bedroom decorating ideas we're going to try out soon.